 "Nice to meet you, Mark."

-"Family nickname – it sort of just stuck," Bah explained with a shrug.
+"Family nickname," Bah explained with a shrug.

 "Just a couple of glasses would be great!"
 Mark said.

-When she returned with the glasses, she leaned into Rob and quietly said to him.
+After returning with the glasses, she leaned into Rob and quietly said to him.
 "I met some of your other boys over there."

 "Yeah, I saw them when I came in."